 ... the defender slams Gwoy-cheung into the attacker's ribs.

 In addition to concepts such as this, the wooden dummy also reinforces how important it is to give way to the explosive incoming force of an opponent.
 This is one of the concepts for borrowing the actions of the attacker in order to use it against him.

 Remember that when you have successfully bridged the gap, you are now in your preferred fighting range.
 If you withdraw and then try to close the gap again, there is nothing to say that this time you will not get dropped.

 Instead, take the opportunities that are presented and do not let them go.

 The opponent is making an obvious gesture that he is about to attack.

-As the attacker drives in with his punch, the defender side steps with the outside leg.
-Simultaneously, Sheung Lap-sau (Double Grabbing-hand) defends the punch and also gives us something to hold on to.
+As the attacker drives in with his punch, the defender side steps and begins to raise the leg.
+As the leg is being raised.

 The continuous release of force into this inanimate object also teaches us to overcome rebound.
 When you strike the dummy, only two things can happen: either the dummy moves, or you move.
 If the dummy is mounted on a wall, then naturally it is not going to go anywhere.
 Therefore, the power into the dummy will bounce back (rebound) into you, and now it is you that moves.

 Over the course of time, we learn to overcome that rebound by reinforcing our adduction of the knees and linking the entire body as one structure.
 Throughout our dummy training, we learn to keep ourselves in place when this rebound occurs, and because of this, our power increases.
 In turn, this power releases more explosion of force.
 All of this creates short-range power that is efficient, explosive, and very difficult for our opponent to counter.